Moving Oral Contraceptives Over-the-Counter:

 Why make the birth control pill available OTC?

-Unintended pregnancy is a major public health concern in the United States, with more than half of all pregnancies unwanted or mistimed .
-There is evidence that the current prescription status for hormonal contraception serves as a barrier to access for some women, and that an OTC switch for the pill may lead to higher rates of initiation [2, 3] and continuation .
+Unintended pregnancy is a major public health concern in the United States, close to half of all pregnancies unwanted or mistimed .
+There is evidence that the current prescription status for hormonal contraception serves as a barrier to access for some women , and that an OTC switch for the pill may lead to higher rates of initiation [3, 4] and continuation .

 In a representative survey of US women at risk of unintended pregnancy, 29% who had ever tried to get a prescription for hormonal contraception reported ever having problems obtaining a prescription or refills .
 Difficulties included cost barriers or lack of insurance (14%), challenges obtaining an appointment or getting to a clinic (13%), the clinician requiring a clinic visit, exam, or Pap smear (13%), not having a regular doctor/clinic (10%), difficulty accessing a pharmacy (4%), and other reasons (4%) .